How to stop robocalls on a landline—A guide to avoiding bots

 - Allow transaction which will collect the scammer's details

-- Wait for DoNotPay to file the complaint and create a demand letter compliant with the Telephone Consumer Protection Act
+- Wait for DoNotPay to file the complaint and create a demand letter addressing the Telephone Consumer Protection Act

 You should know that DoNotPay will put you on the Do Not Call Registry immediately.
 The virtual card that you will give to the robocaller is entirely safe because it is not connected to your bank account or your real credit card details.